 - Parallel Lines: Parallel lines have the same slope.
 If two lines have the same slope, they are parallel.

 Understanding these concepts will enable you to use the calculator more effectively and interpret the results accurately.
-For instance, if you calculate the slope of a line and find it to be 2, you know that any line perpendicular to it must have a slope of -1/2.
+To give you an idea, if you calculate the slope of a line and find it to be 2, you know that any line perpendicular to it must have a slope of -1/2.

 Practical Examples